 Chiapas is one of the most popular Mexican destinations, the tourism there is oriented towards nature and traditional culture.
 San Cristobal, located in the mountainside, is a great place to discover local culture and the lush Chiapas jungle, trekking to waterfalls and looking for colorful birds.

-Oaxaca state is also a popular Mexican destination, the state is full of hidden gems, one of them, its capital offers great opportunities to witness the local traditional culture and sample some of the country’s best gastronomy.
+Oaxaca state is also a popular Mexican destination, the state is full of hidden gems, one of them, its capital, Oaxaca City, offers great opportunities to witness the local traditional culture and sample some of the country’s best gastronomy.

 Often skipped by international travelers, Mexico City is a popular Mexican destination among locals.
 The city is the second place in the world where you’ll find the most museums after London.
 It’s also a great place to learn more about Mexican culture, its gastronomy, and its history.